zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 **Zowe core services**

 - Services can use the same keystore and truststore or the same keyring as APIML for simpler installation and management
-- In case of keystore and truststore, services have to have rights to access and read them on the filesystem.
+- When using a keystore and truststore, services have to have rights to access and read them on the filesystem.
-- In case of keyring, the service's user has to have rights to read the keyring from the security system.
+- When using a keyring, the user of the service must have authorization to read the keyring from the security system.
-- Alternatively, services can have individual stores for higher security
+- Alternatively, services can have individual stores for higher security.

 **API service keystore or SAF keyring** (for each service)